 Presented at The Wallach Art Gallery

-Presented alongisde the 2019 First-Year MFA Exhibition, for which Visual Arts MFA students present their newest works-in-progress.
+Presented alongisde the 2019 First-Year MFA Exhibition, in which Visual Arts MFA students present their newest works.

 Pujan Karambeigi, Alessandra Gomez